 As a screenwriter, Bill was honored as a Bush Artists Fellowship grant recipient.
-He has since developed feature and television projects with The Film Collective, NBA Entertainment, Warner Horizon Television, Veritas Entertainment, eOne Television, Echo Lake Entertainment, and more.
+He has since developed feature and television projects with The Film Collective, NBA Entertainment, Warner Horizon Television, Veritas Entertainment, More/Medavoy Productions, eOne Television, and more.

-Bill has also been a featured panelist and jurist at the Austin Film Festival, Scriptfest/The Great American Pitchfest, and Screencraft’s Nashville Writers Conference.
+Bill has been a featured panelist and jurist at the Austin Film Festival, Scriptfest/The Great American Pitchfest, and Screencraft’s Writers Summit.
 He’s been a featured speaker for industry organizations including the Independent Feature Project, Women in Film, the Tribeca Film Festival, the Phoenix Screenwriters Association, and the Northwest Screenwriters Guild.

-In addition to his work in Hollywood, Bill is Faculty-in-Residence for screenwriting at the Scottsdale School of Film+Theatre.
+In addition to his work in Hollywood, Bill is Faculty-in-Residence for Screenwriting and Department Chair at the esteemed Scottsdale School of Film+Theatre.

-Bill is also a speaker and nationally recognized expert on networking, having been hailed “the best in the business” in training people how to pitch their projects.
+Bill has also been a nationally recognized expert and speaker on networking, having been hailed “the best in the business” in training people how to pitch their projects.
 His talk, Our Economic Outlook: The Movie! was lauded as “Spot on!”, “TED-worthy,” and “What we all need right now.”
-He’s been the top-rated speaker at conferences and events around the country for organizations like the Minnesota Social Services Administration, the Career Management Alliance, the Midwest Energy Association/Energetic Women, The Prouty Project, and Naturopathic Dr. News & Review.
+He’s been the top-rated speaker at conferences and events around the country for organizations like the Minnesota Social Services Administration, the Career Management Alliance, and Naturopathic Dr. News & Review.

 In 2000, Bill was recruited to be Director of Communications for Express Scripts, Inc.’s Site Operations Division.
 In this capacity, Bill oversaw information flow for the company’s eight call centers and six mail order pharmacies, representing more than 10,000 employees.
 Bill was a bleeding-edge visionary with respect to integrating knowledge management principles into the corporate culture.
 His work culminated in the design and implementation of proprietary web-based applications that improved call flow for customer service and mail order representatives, resulting in a 30% reduction in handling time for inbound customer service calls.

 Bill also worked as a freelance writer, editor and consultant.
-In 2006, he edited the critically acclaimed memoir, A Hunt for Justice: The True Story of Woman Undercover Wildlife Agent, by Lucinda Schroeder.
-His work has also yielded impressive results for national companies such as Land ‘O Lakes, Cannon Solutions, and Deluxe Checks.
+He edited the critically acclaimed memoir, A Hunt for Justice: The True Story of Woman Undercover Wildlife Agent, by Lucinda Schroeder, which he is also developing as a feature film.
+Bill’s commercial work has yielded impressive results for national companies such as Land ‘O Lakes, Cannon Solutions, and Deluxe Checks.